henrylamb/codeleft-cli/README.md

 2. **Unexpected Failures**
     - Verify that you are passing the correct flags (`-asses-grade` or `-asses-coverage`) in conjunction with `-threshold-grade` or `-threshold-percent`.
 3. **No Tools in Results**
-    - Ensure your `-tools` flag matches the tool names in your `history.json`.
+    - Ensure your `-tools` flag matches the tool names in your `history.ndjson`.
-    - Example: If your `history.json` has results under `"OWASP-Top-10"`, specifying `-tools "OWASP-Top-10"` is required to include them.
+    - Example: If your `history.ndjson` has results under `"OWASP-Top-10"`, specifying `-tools "OWASP-Top-10"` is required to include them.

 ## Contributing